griddo/griddo-dxp/README.md

     - Smart search over all the content of the web ecosystem
     - Personalize the results
     - Personalize the SERP with AI overviews

+- **Griddo Design System**
+    - Fully customizable
+    - Parametrized tokens for University visual brand guidelines
+    - Themes to adapt to any brand structure
+    - Adaptive modules with rich variants

 ## Benefits for Higher Education